 Membership is open to consultants, associate specialists, staff grades and higher trainees in Psychotherapy throughout Scotland.

 Colleagues from other specialties are also welcome to join.
-In addition, we encourage interested core trainees to attend our academic meetings.
+In addition, we encourage core trainees and foundation doctors to attend our academic meetings.

 Our executive meets three or four times a year to discuss matters of training and education, implications of government policy, developments in the provision of psychotherapy in Scotland and other relevant issues.

-Close links are maintained with the psychotherapy faculty of the RCPsych UK and the executive of the Scottish Division of the RCPsych.
+Close links are maintained with and the Devolved Council of Scotland and the UK Psychotherapy Faculty of RCPsych.

 Current issues under discussion include:

 - Management of the HEAT target for access to psychological therapies